werayn/Java_area/README.md

+Hello user,
-Hello user, Welcome in my area project a little MVC project with spring and mongoDB.
+Welcome in my area project a little MVC project with spring and mongoDB.
+Made in third years of Epitech.

 Build Area :

    mvn packages //For build
 Run Area :

    java -jar targer/[name file].jar